Mars 2.0 – Return to the Red, Green and Blue Planet

 The topography of Mars has been extensively mapped by the American satellite Mars Global Surveyor in the late nineties.
 So it is a breeze to choose a beautiful coastline.
 Although it remains a guess how much water there actually is on the planet and how much can possibly be imported.

 With some high school geography knowledge (Hadley cells and Buys Ballot’s Law) one can imagine what wind patterns may appear in the atmosphere and to which climate and vegetation zones they would lead.
-It remains somewhat speculative but all in all the world map below represents a reasonably well-founded prognosis:
+It remains somewhat speculative but all in all the world map above represents a reasonably well-founded prognosis:

 I made this Mars 2.0 map especially for my webshop at Ohmyprints, as a completely revised edition of the interactive map I created earlier for Modified Mars.
 For that latter map I also invented a history, a political structure and a network of cities, towns and villages, but I omitted that this time.
 I leave the creation of a Mars 3.0 to the beholder.